 Drive cautiously when using a full-size dissimilar spare wheel and tire assembly and seek service as soon as possible.

 Tire Change Procedure

-When one of the front wheels is off the ground, the transmission alone will not prevent your vehicle from moving or slipping off the jack, even if the transmission is in park (P) or neutral (N).
+WARNING: When one of the front wheels is off the ground, the transmission alone will not prevent the vehicle from moving or slipping off the jack, even if the transmission is in park (P).